EOLS Covered Call Strategy

 EOLS (Evolus, Inc.), in the Healthcare sector, (Drug Manufacturers - Specialty & Generic industry), listed on NASDAQ.

-Evolus, Inc., a performance beauty company, provides medical aesthetic products for physicians and their patients in the United States.
-It offers Jeuveau, a proprietary 900 kilodalton purified botulinum toxin type A formulation for the temporary improvement in the appearance of moderate to severe glabellar lines in adults.
-The company was incorporated in 2012 and is headquartered in Newport Beach, California.
+Evolus, Inc. is a performance beauty enterprise that furnishes the United States market with medical aesthetic solutions for healthcare professionals and their patients.
+A key product in its portfolio is Jeuveau, a proprietary 900 kilodalton purified botulinum toxin type A formulation.
+This product is specifically designed for adults seeking the temporary smoothing of moderate to severe glabellar (frown) lines.
+Founded in 2012, Evolus, Inc. maintains its corporate headquarters in Newport Beach, California.

 What is a covered call on EOLS?